Queensland Conveyancing FAQ

 Usually, lawyers have gone home by then!
 Therefore, it’s critical to pick local experts that can look after your property deals.

-Prior to the new REIQ contracts going live on 01 August 2025, you may have been able to get away with writing “refer to disclosure statement” for some or all of these questions.
+Prior to the new REIQ contracts going live on 01 August 2025, you may have been able to get away with it.
+Writing “refer to disclosure statement” for some or all of these questions was common.
 You cant do that anymore.
 Because there is no “disclosure statement” for body corporate matters, it’s now called a Body Corporate Certificate.

 Writing “refer to disclosure statement” will not fly, because the information isn’t in the Body Corporate Certificate or the new Form 2 disclosure statement.

 How do you find the answers?
 Ask your client.
-If they don’t know, they can discuss with their body corporate or otherwise an additional search through a body corporate search agent may be required to find the correct information for compliant disclosure.
+If they don’t know, they can discuss with their body corporate.
+Otherwise, an additional search through a body corporate search agent may be required to find the correct information for compliant disclosure.

 The total value of Australian residential real estate is now $11.8 trillion.
 That is a $678 billion price rise of the past 12 months alone.
 National housing values are gaining momentum, with a 2.2% rise in the July-September 2025 quarter.